 The Cartagena Convention Secretariat supports an expanded role for the Regional Activity Centres (RACs) and the Regional Activity Networks (RANs) for implementing the Convention, its Protocols, Strategies and Action Plans and relevant and appropriate, related LME SAPs.
 The RACs have developed strategic plans to assist the Secretariat in mobilising funds and developing new projects and activities as part of approved biennial work plans and budgets.
 The Secretariat has established formal working arrangements with several agencies through MoUs that now form part of the RANs - Gulf and Caribbean Fisheries Institute, Centro del Agua del Trópico Hùmedo para Amèrica Latina y el Caribe, Caribbean Public Health Agency, Instituto de Investigaciones Marinas y Costeras and will continue to strengthen partnerships to assist, amongst others, in generating and analysing data.
+This expanded role is reflected in updated Guidelines for the Establishments of RACs and RANs.

 Cross-thematic collaboration occurs through the development and joint implementation of projects with other UN agencies, NGOs and Development Banks and through formal Memoranda of Cooperation signed with MEA Secretariats and regional fisheries bodies.
 These collaborations and MoUs will further contribute to joint reporting on the SDG 14 targets by supporting countries in their monitoring and reporting and their contribution to regular regional assessments.
+The Convention on Biological Diversity Sustainable Oceans Initiative (CBD SOI) forms a global framework for cooperation between Regional Seas Conventions and Action Plans such as the Cartagena Convention Secretariat and Regional Fisheries Management Organizations (RFMOs).